-Whenever you embark on a new area it can be difficult to follow some conversations and you will need to learn the specialized vocabulary of the discipline.
+Whenever you embark on a new area or discuss with tech guys, it can be difficult to follow some conversations and you will need to learn the specialized vocabulary of the discipline.
 And this process can be particularly painful.
 But guess what?
 We’ve been compiling a shortlist of printing terms you need to know to help you lift in the print upper class. 😉

 Banding, also called pass banding, is a print defect which takes the form of horizontal or vertical lines or halftone pattern area fills.
 There are several reasons it may occur, but generally, it happens when the print head pass over the substrate multiple times while the substrate is not perfectly lined up during each pass.
 It may also occur when the print head has blocked nozzles or nozzles are not firing completely straight, or due to a lack of calibration.

 Calibration is the process of adjusting colors of any device (monitor, scanner, output device) to conform to established industry standards.
 This is essential with print jobs, particularly as regards to color rendition.
 It is considered as the first step of Color Management Process.

 The artwork must have a similar color rendering both on the graphic designers’ monitor and print job.
 This is why calibration must be performed on a regular base (depending on the output) to represent accurate colors.

 CMYK is the acronym of Cyan/Magenta/Yellow/Black, the primary pigment colors used in 4 color process printing and most desktop publishing programs.
 CMY are the subtractive primary colors and are used to reproduce full color on the printed sheet.
 If these pigments are combined in equal amounts, black is supposed to be produced, but because of imperfections with the pigments, a muddy brown color is produced.
 For that reason, black (represented by K) is added to give definition to color reproduction and to create bolder text.

 Color management is a way of ensuring the consistent color reproduction of graphics across different media and devices in a digital graphic production process.